MaltoonYezi/FasterThings/README.md

 The browser uses DuckDuckGo.com as its main search engine, but also has Google, Lycos and Yahoo support built in

-The browser is compatible with latest versions of Windows OS (Windows 7, 8, 8.1, 10, 11)
+The browser is compatible with latest versions of Windows OS (Windows 7, 8, 8.1, 10, 11) and with Linux when using WineHQ

 # FasterThings 1.0.1 Update
 The search in the search tab became less buggy, and it has been fixed